-Campaigns that are sustained over time focus on increasing awareness or understanding of topics relevant to non-consensual sexual penetration, dating violence, and stalking prevention.
+Campaigns that are sustained over time focus on increasing awareness or understanding of topics relevant to sexual assault, domestic violence, dating violence, and stalking prevention.
 These programs will occur at different levels throughout the institution (i.e. faculty, incoming students) and will utilize a range of strategies.